-My wife and I decided earlier this year that the time was right for us to embark on the journey of building our dream home.
+My wife and I decided a while back that the time was right for us to embark on the journey of building our dream home.

-We started building our home at the end of April of this year, and we are hoping to close on the home and be moving in around August 10th or so.
+We started building our home at the end of April 2013, and we moved in on August 10th of 2013.

 Ways To Save Money When Building Your New Home